acaranta/backups-n-sync/Readme.md

 2. **Upload**: Backup is uploaded to rclone target using `rclone copy`
 3. **Delete local**: Local backup is deleted immediately after successful upload
 4. **Remote retention**: Old backups are deleted directly from the rclone target based on `MAXBKP`
-5. **Verify**: Each backup is verified for integrity (SHA256, MD5 checksum comparison, archive integrity test)
+5. **Verify**: Each backup is verified for integrity (SHA256, file size verification, archive integrity test)

 **Benefits**: Local storage only needs space for one backup at a time, while the rclone target stores all retained backups.
 ## Backup Verification & Integrity Checks